0x779/compakt/README.md

 ## Installation

-Simply clone or download the repository and place the resulting folder in your project's `Plugins` directory.
+Check out the [releases](https://github.com/0x779/compakt/releases/), download **compakt** for your Unreal Engine version, extract and place the resulting folder in your project's `Plugins` directory.
 ___
 ## Usage